fzaiser/genfer/README.md

 It reads `bench-results.json` and outputs a LaTeX table containing the results.

 One can see that the upper and lower bounds on the expected value are usually close together and all the bounds are nontrivial.
-Most of the tail bounds are also very close to the theoretical optimum (where the latter is known, see Table 3 in the paper).
+Most of the tail bounds are also very close to the theoretical optimum (where the latter is known, see Table 2 in the paper).
 This supports the claim that our implementation of the Geometric Bound Semantics yields useful bounds.

-### 3.5 Claim 3: Geometric Bound Semantics is typically faster and more often applicable than Polar (Table 5)
+### 3.5 Claim 3: Geometric Bound Semantics is typically faster and more often applicable than Polar (Table 4 in Section 6.3)

-To generate Table 5 (Comparison of Geometric Bounds and Polar), run this script:
+To generate Table 4 (Comparison of Geometric Bounds and Polar), run this script:

 ```shell
 cd tool/benchmarks # if not already